Back to blog

 What exactly is an MVNO?

-This setup allows MVNOs to focus on what they do best - branding, marketing, customer service, and innovative pricing models - without the massive costs and headaches associated with building and maintaining a physical network.
+This business model allows MVNOs to focus on what they do best —creating innovative mobile services tailored to their target market—without the massive costs and headaches associated with building and maintaining a physical network.
 By leaving the heavy lifting to the big carriers, MVNOs can be more nimble, creative, and responsive to customer needs.

 The MVNO business model is all about strategic partnerships, creative pricing, and targeted marketing.
 If you’re looking to start an MVNO, it’s vital that you understand the mechanics.
 Here’s a breakdown of how MVNOs operate and turn a profit:

-• Wholesale network agreements: MVNOs negotiate deals with major carriers to buy network capacity at wholesale prices.
+• Wholesale network agreements: MVNOs buy network capacity at wholesale prices.
 These agreements vary widely in terms of pricing, data limits, and service quality, and getting a good deal is critical to the MVNO’s success.
 These costs are usually fixed, which means MVNOs have to carefully manage their customer base to maintain profitability.

 • Custom branding and unique offers: Unlike traditional carriers, MVNOs have the freedom to create unique, customer-centric brands that resonate with specific market segments.
 Whether it’s Mint Mobile’s low-cost, no-frills plans or Google Fi’s seamless international coverage, MVNOs carve out niches by catering to specific customer needs and preferences.

-• Flexible pricing and packaging: MVNOs often undercut major carriers by offering more flexible, affordable plans that don’t come with the usual bloat of traditional providers.
-They can experiment with pay-as-you-go models, no-contract options, family plans, or device bundles that appeal to cost-conscious consumers.
+• Flexible pricing and packaging: MVNOs compete with major carriers by offering more flexible, targeted, or affordable plans.
+They can experiment with pay-as-you-go models, no-contract options, family plans, or device bundles that appeal to specific consumer segments.

 • Lean operations: MVNOs keep costs low by operating leaner organizations.
 Without the need to invest in infrastructure, they can run with smaller teams, fewer (or no) retail locations, and digital-first customer service approaches, often using AI chatbots and online support to minimize overheads.